lua1235/___Language/README.md

-# CompilR
+# ___CompilR
-A compiler for a C-based language, written in Rust to learn Rust.
-The language to be implemented is based heavily on the C standard, with a few "nice" modifications here or there to implement features I enjoy.
+A compiler for the ___ language, written in Rust to learn Rust.
+The language is designed to share the elegant syntax of C, with a few "nice" modifications here or there to implement features I enjoy.

 # Language Features
 ## Nicer Assignment